samsaq/ZZZ-Drive-Disk-Scanner/README.md

 # ZZZ-Drive-Disk-Scanner
-An program that scans the drive discs in your backpack in Zenless Zone Zero &amp; saves them for use in the Zenless Optimizer
+An program that scans the drive discs in your backpack in Zenless Zone Zero &amp; saves them for use in a future Zenless Optimizer